zextras/tech-doc/source/_includes/_usage/chats.rst

 Video calls can be recorded, but require an additional package.
 Please refer to section :ref:`vs-record-meeting` for directions and more information on the functionality.

+When joining a Virtual Room, a dialog window appears, which carries the name of the room and allows to choose and test the audio and video devices.